 COUN 8033.
 Dissertation.
 1-6 Hours.

-The completion of an approved dissertation which will contribute to counseling.
-Field-based projects will be emphasized.
+The completion of an approved dissertation which will contribute to counseling field.
+Field-based projects are emphasized.
 Must be repeated for a minimum of 9 semester hours.
 Variable Credit (1-3).

 Prerequisite: Admission to the doctoral program in counseling, completion of counseling Core, Research component and Research Tools courses, successful completion of comprehensive exam and approval of doctoral advisor.